kkevinkko/data-structures/lab/lab1/README.md

 * Obviously, this means that local variable names and formal parameter bindings gets looked up first before instance variable names.
 (Think environment diagram)

+## When to use ```static```

+* Think environment diagrams:

+* (This might not be entirely correct, but it helps to think about environment extension)

+Suppose you've just instantiated an object that has static variables.

+* You first extend the global environment by creating an object for **the class itself**.
+(Class Object)
+* Then you *extend the environment further* when you create an instance of the object itself.

+* The static variables are probably stored in the "Class Object"
+* The non-static variables are stored in the instance itself.